 Limit Alcohol Consumption

 Studies have shown that excessive alcohol consumption can raise your blood pressure.
-So limiting your alcohol consumption is one of the best advices just like the dietary guidelines recommend that men should not have more than two drinks per day and women should not have more than one drink per day.
-So avoid binge drinking is important for maintaining healthy blood pressure levels.
+So limiting your alcohol consumption is one of the best pieces of advice just like the dietary guidelines recommend that men should not have more than two drinks per day and women should not have more than one drink per day.
+So avoiding binge drinking is important for maintaining healthy blood pressure levels.

 Stress can contribute to high blood pressure, so finding ways to manage stress can help lower your blood pressure.
 It‘s important to take time to relax and practice stress–reducing techniques, such as yoga, meditation, deep breathing, or progressive muscle relaxation.